This post was co-written by A. Summerfield (Vineland Research and Innovation Centre) and S. Jandricic.

 Two isolated incidences of T. parvispinus were intercepted on crops in Niagara and Leamington in the Fall of 2021 and the Spring of 2022.
 As this species has been previously detected in Florida and countries in Africa, it is likely that this species came in on imported plant material.

 Identifications were confirmed by taxonomists at the Canadian National Collection of Insects, Arachnids and Nematodes (CNC) at Agriculture and Agri-Food Canada (AAFC) in Ottawa, using DNA barcoding.
 This level of careful identification is necessary for first finds of any new species in a country or region to prevent misidentification.

 The Canadian Food Inspection Agency (CFIA) then was notified by CNC-AAFC of the new record; this is required under Canadian regulations so early mitigation and eradication efforts can be taken for new pests to protect the industry, if necessary.

 After notification, CFIA determined it was not necessary to take action at this time.
 This is similar to the first interception of chili thrips (Scirtothrips dorsalis) in Canada in 2018, where CFIA was satisfied as long as appropriate eradication efforts were taken.
-Thrips parvispinus is also generally considered to be a low pest threat and was taken off the European and Mediterranean Plant Protection Organization (EPPO)’s Alert List in 2001, after first being intercepted in the Netherlands in 1996.
+Thrips parvispinus is also generally considered to be a low pest threat to outdoor crops in Northern temperate zones (being a tropical species) and was taken off the European and Mediterranean Plant Protection Organization (EPPO)’s Alert List in 2001, after first being intercepted in the Netherlands in 1996.
 (You can see EPPO’s decision note here).